Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 1. Navigate to the **Build and Release** hub.

-1. Observe that there's a new build named _{name-of-your-repo}_ YAML CI.
-A build is queued; it's status could be either not started or running.
+1. Observe that there's a new build named _{name-of-your-repo} YAML CI_.
+A build is queued; its status could be either not started or running.
 Click the number of the build: _{year}{month}{day}.1_.

 1. In the left column of the running build, click **Job**.
 After a hosted agent is assigned to your job and the agent is initialized, then you'll see information about the build in the console.

+For this example, to learn some of the basics, you changed the YAML file to use tasks instead of a script.
 The changes you just made affect how the build looks.
 Each step shows up in the build summary instead of as the output from a single script.

 [//]: # (TODO: SCREENSHOT)

-> In this case, these changes also change what the build does.
-For example, the `dotnet restore` command that is run by the script in the repo creates .DLL files, but doesn't create a .ZIP file.
+These changes also modified what the build does.
+For example, the `dotnet restore` command that is run by the script in the repo creates .DLL files, but it doesn't create a .ZIP file.
 After you've completed the above steps, you're using the `dotNetCoreCLI` task, which in addition to creating the .DLL file, also creates a web deployment package (a .ZIP file) that is more efficient to deploy.

 ## Next steps